 Incident log guidance Safety hazards Note potentially unsafe response activities and measures taken to mitigate the hazard.
 Record all accidents / near misses.
 Initial notification Record time of notification of oil spill incident and the name of the person informing you.
 Daily activities Keep a daily record of all response activities undertaken, including time and location.
 Also include: • Meetings attended. • Instructions received / given. • Site visits and movements. • Contacts with outside agencies.
 Personal contacts Generate a list of relevant contacts made, including contact details.
 Photographic / video records Note date and time of any product taken.
-Oil distribution Make sketches of oiled areas with notes Site supervision Keep records of: All staff on duty, including hours of work welfare needs and refreshments given.
+Oil distribution Make sketches of oiled areas with notes Site supervision Keep records of: All staff on duty, including hours of work, welfare needs and refreshments given.
 All equipment utilised, location and condition.
 Safe storage and cleaning.
-Expenditure incurred Record all expenditure and keep receipts: Complete incident log with time/action as appropriate.
+Expenditure incurred Record all expenditure and keep receipts: Ensure equipment required is available.
+Source additional equipment and ensure Finance is aware of costs before ordering.
+Ensure appropriate authority is obtained for expenditure.
+Order any additional equipment and keep Finance informed.
+Maintain records of equipment hired or purchased.
+Complete incident log with time/action as appropriate.

 INCIDENT LOG SHEET

 Incident name: Date:

 Location: Page No.

-Time: Comment / Action / De ail
+Time: Comment / / Action / Detail

 Signature:

 Print Name: Position: